UCSD-PL/ivt/README.txt

   $(BINUTILS_SRC)/configure --enable-gold --enable-plugins --disable-werror make -j 8 (or however many cores you can spare)

+(If you run into any weird errors with your binutils build, try removing the
+$(BINUTILS_BUILD) directory, re-creating it, and running configure/make again)

 2) Clone the repo in $(REPO_DIR)

   git clone https://github.com/UCSD-PL/ivt.git $(REPO_DIR)